-References to the obligation of shareholders and prospective shareholders to provide the SICAV with certain information and documentary evidence shall be understood as meaning an obligation to provide the SICAV or UI efa S.A. as the SICAV's registrar and transfer agent, with such information and documentary evidence.
+References to the obligation of shareholders and prospective shareholders to provide the SICAV with certain information and documentary evidence shall be understood as meaning an obligation to

 The SICAV has elected to qualify as a Restricted Fund according to Luxembourg FATCA Regulations.
 This implies certain obligations and restrictions on prospective and existing Shareholders of the SICAV as detailed hereafter.